kamaltrapasiya/3D-Object-Detection-and-Recognition/README.md

 pip install tensorflow==2.4.0
 ```

-or **Tensorflow GPU** if you have NVIDIA GPU with CUDA and cuDNN installed.
+or **Tensorflow GPU** if you have NVIDIA GPU with installed CUDA and cuDNN.
 ```bash
 pip install tensorflow-gpu==2.4.0
 ```